GeneralBots/botbook/src/07-gbapp/dependencies.md

 ## Existing Dependencies

-BotServer relies on a comprehensive set of dependencies organized by functionality.
+botserver relies on a comprehensive set of dependencies organized by functionality.

 ### Web Framework